-My PhD is in Medical Sociology from Yale University and I received my Bachelor’s degree from the City University of New York with honors in economics and history.
+My PhD is in Medical Sociology from Yale University, and I received my Bachelor’s degree from the City University of New York with honors in economics and history.
 I am a member of Phi Beta Kappa.

-I have been professor and chair of the Department of Social and Behavioral Sciences, UNT Health Science Center, 2005 – 2008 and professor 2008-2010, and since then professor in the Department of Behavioral and Community Health.
-I have also been professor of Health Policy and Management at the Johns Hopkins University from 1979 to the present (Professor Emeritus since 2005), and served as professor and chair of Epidemiology, Institute for Health Sciences, Berlin University of Technology (Germany), from 1997-2005.
+I have been Professor and Chair of the Department of Social and Behavioral Sciences, UNT Health Science Center (2005 – 2008) and Professor within that department (2008-2010), then served as Professor in the UNTHSC Department of Behavioral and Community Health, and now as Professor in the school’s Department of Health Behavior and Health Systems.
+I have also served as Professor of Health Policy and Management at Johns Hopkins University (1979 to present), serving asProfessor Emeritus since 2005, and as Professor and Chair of Epidemiology, Institute for Health Sciences, Berlin University of Technology, Germany, from 1997 to 2005.
 I am currently a Fellow in the Institute for Patient Safety.
-I have been Associate Professor of Epidemiology and Public Health in the Yale School of Medicine and Yale Department of Sociology, 1967-1973 and have held several visiting professorships including at Yale, Harvard, the Berlin University of Technology and the Medical University of Hannover, Germany.
+I have been Associate Professor of Epidemiology and Public Health in the Yale School of Medicine and Yale Department of Sociology (1967-1973), and have held several visiting professorships at institutions including Yale, Harvard, the Berlin University of Technology and the Medical University of Hannover, Germany.

 Teaching Areas & Public Health Interests:

 My early work on the impact of economic change on mental disorder has served as the basis for the epidemiological field of unemployment and psychological ill health.
 In recent decades, epidemiological research has increasingly demonstrated the importance of socioeconomic factors on mortality, for nearly all causes of death, and regardless of age and sex.
 Expanding these individual-level analyses, my research over 35 years, at the national level, has given evidence of the impact of economic change on mortality patterns over time.
 These national-level studies have shown that changes in population socioeconomic status are heavily responsible for national mortality trends and fluctuations.
 This work has contributed to the literature on socioeconomic indicators on health.
-It has been applied to states, regions and cities of the US, as well highly developed and developing countries.
+It has been applied to states, regions and cities of the U.S., as well as highly developed and developing countries.
 This has been the basis of my work in statistical modelling of life expectancy and mortality for samples of world societies, and in industrialized and developing countries.
 The key explanatory factors have been economic growth, health expenditures, education, employment, CO2 emissions and fertility.

-My ecological models of US mortality have led to a patent in which the algorithm is now being applied to US hospitals with a focus on patient safety and reduction of in-patient mortality.
+My ecological models of U.S. mortality have led to a patent in which the algorithm is now being applied to U.S. hospitals with a focus on patient safety and reduction of in-patient mortality.

 Professional Activities & Awards:

 I have been a principal contributor to the early research on the health impact of the economy since the 1970s.
-This area of work began with the book Mental Illness and the Economy, Harvard University Press, 1973, in which the basic relationship between national economic loss, unemployment and mental disorder was observed over 1841 to 1967 in the state of New York.
+This area of work began with the book Mental Illness and the Economy, Harvard University Press, 1973, in which the basic relation between national economic loss, unemployment and mental disorder was observed over the time period of 1841 to 1967 in New York State.
 I conducted two further studies for the United States Congress Joint Economic Committee in 1975 and 1984 that showed similar relations where increases in mortality, cardiovascular disease, suicide, homicide and cirrhosis were inversely related to the GDP and positively to the unemployment rate in the United States from the 1930s to the early 1980s.
 My article in the Lancet, 1979, demonstrated this relation for the first time in England and Wales, and thus for Europe.
 These studies were replicated with data from my studies for Sweden, Finland, Denmark, Germany, France, Italy, Spain, Belgium, Australia and New Zealand from the 1950s to the 1990s.
 These studies of the health implications of instability in the economic system have been the basis of simulations used in the formulation of national health and employment policy in the United States, European Union and the World Health Organization.

 Within the United States, I have done the major work on the impact of the economy on physical and mental health for the United States Congress Joint Economic Committee.
 I have also pioneered the field of simultaneous spatial and temporal analysis of the impact of income and employment on health.

-I have published on the impact of world military expenditures on global cardiovascular mortality (Journal of Public Health Policy, 2016 February; 37 (1):20-35).
+I have published on the impact of world military expenditures on global cardiovascular mortality (Journal of Public Health Policy, 2016 Febr; 37 (1):20-35).
 This research demonstrates the opportunity costs of shifting government spending to military purposes as compared to health, education and welfare.

-This page was last modified on August 28, 2017
+This page was last modified on July 20, 2020